Back to Blog

 Best for: Global enterprises operating in Australia that need Microsoft AI as part of a broader, multi-country digital transformation.

-Accenture has one of the largest Microsoft partnerships globally and significant Australian operations across Sydney, Melbourne, and Brisbane.
+Accenture holds one of the largest Microsoft partnerships globally and has significant Australian operations across Sydney, Melbourne, and Brisbane.
 Their Microsoft AI work typically sits within broader transformation programs.

 What they do well:

-- Global scale: One of Microsoft's top global partners with dedicated AI practices, massive teams, and the ability to run programs across multiple countries simultaneously
+• Global scale: One of Microsoft's top global partners with dedicated AI practices, large teams, and the capacity to run programs across multiple countries simultaneously

 Who it's best for: Large multinational organisations operating in Australia that need Microsoft AI delivered as part of a global transformation program.

 Considerations: Accenture's engagement sizes and timelines reflect their global enterprise focus.
-For targeted AI development or fast proof-of-concept delivery, a specialist partner will be significantly faster.
+For targeted AI development or rapid proof-of-concept delivery, a specialist partner will be significantly faster.

 4. KPMG